michaelruocco/idv-context/README.md

 [![Lines of Code](https://sonarcloud.io/api/project_badges/measure?project=michaelruocco_verification-context&metric=ncloc)](https://sonarcloud.io/dashboard?id=michaelruocco_verification-context)

 ## Todo

+*   Reducing verification client dependencies to a minimum so it can be published as something like a standalone jar if possible

+*   Rename to IDV Context

+*   Update publishing to remove use of bintray and publish to maven central directly instead

+*   Add postman collection to repo and run in build pipeline

+*   Raise PR for system lambda to return console output as collection of lines

 *   Token validation?

-*   Add postman collection to repo and run in build pipeline

-*   Create separate utilities repositories for time-test-utils and raise PR for system lambda to return console output as collection of lines

-*   Try out google cache module with a mongo repository for policies instead of redis repository
+*   Try out google cache module with a mongo repository for policies instead of redis repository?

-*   Performance tests in pipeline / nightly build
+*   Performance tests in pipeline / nightly build?

-*   Add identity data lookup policy
+*   Add identity data lookup policy?

 *   Tidy up cloud formation templates create and set execution role for context service (rather than being passed in)

-*   RSA adapter

 ## Useful commands